isomerpages/govtech-gobusiness-main/pages/blog/2022-11-04-post-sourbombe.md

 ---

 ![Sourbombe Bakery Co-founder Genevieve Lee](/images/blog/content/Sourbombe Feature.jpg)
-<figcaption>Co-founder Genevieve Lee (right) started Sourbombe Bakery in 2020, amid a boom in home based businesses.(Photo courtesy of Sourbombe Bakery)
+<figcaption>Co-founder Genevieve Lee (right) started Sourbombe Bakery in 2020, amid a boom in home-based businesses (Photo courtesy of Sourbombe Bakery)
 </figcaption>

 It’s not rare to see crowds queuing for fresh bakes along Penang Road — chances are, they’re waiting their turn to buy one of Sourbombe Bakery’s signature Sourbombes.

 The brainchild of [Genevieve Lee](http://www.instagram.com/gen_lxn){:target="_blank"}{:rel="noopener"} and [Tan Chun Rong (CR)](https://www.instagram.com/xlbcr/){:target="_blank"}{:rel="noopener"} , [Sourbombe Bakery](https://www.sourbombebakery.com/){:target="_blank"}{:rel="noopener"} was initially a home-based business born amid the pandemic, starting out in a time when many online businesses were taking off.
 The bakery quickly gained renown for its sourdough bombolinis, a revolutionary blend of sourdough and italian doughnuts stuffed with generous fillings.

-After running Sourbombe Bakery as a home based business for a year, the duo felt confident enough to open a physical shopfront; their first store at Penang Road has been open since July 2021, and they have since expanded their product range to include pastries and croissants.
+After running Sourbombe Bakery as a home-based business for a year, the duo felt confident enough to open a physical shopfront; their first store at Penang Road has been open since July 2021, and they have since expanded their product range to include pastries and croissants.

 ### The importance of branding and driving visibility through marketing